gsmet/talks/content/2022-06-github-automation-quarkus-jnation/4-demo2-introduction.md

 ## Comment-based commands

 * `@bot do something` (please!)
-* Looks simple but not so much
+* Looks simple, but looks are deceiving
   * Parsing
   * Feedback
   * Customization